surrealdb/surrealdb.go/README.md

 ### Smart Unmarshal

-SurrealDB Go library supports smart marshal.
-It means that you can use any type of data as a value in your struct.
-SurrealDB Go library will automatically convert it to the correct type.
+SurrealDB Go library supports smart unmarshal.
+It means that you can unmarshal any type of data to the generic type provided.
+SurrealDB Go library will automatically convert it to that type.

 ```go